leighklotz/blatano/README.md

 lens for some old camera that time forgot and Wollensak still had in stock.

 I settled on a 35mm slide viewer, Focal brand, from a craft seller.
-It had battery damage inside, and added an extenrnally-accessible USB-C connector for power, with a matching cable.
+It had battery damage inside.

+I tried a variety of mounting solutions and settled on a few small cuts to fit boards and connectors through.
+I added an extenrnally-accessible USB-C connector for power, with a matching cable, designed for single use.

+Photos of Blatano are shown at the top of the page.

 # Screen Samples
+Here are close-ups of OLED display showing a variety of robots.

 <img width="200px" alt="Ego Blatano" src="docs/photos/IMG_20210705_174908_640.jpg"> <img width="200px" alt="parte-oid" src="docs/photos/IMG_20210705_174922_640.jpg"> <img width="200px" alt="lanwangir-in" src="docs/photos/IMG_20210705_174925.640.jpg">
 <img width="200px" alt="waya-cox-omat" src="docs/photos/IMG_20210705_174929_640.jpg"> <img width="200px" alt="gexgurrir-o-mat" src="docs/photos/IMG_20210705_174938_640.jpg"> <img width="200px" alt="lunvirer-tron" src="docs/photos/IMG_20210705_174941_640.jpg">

-# Compilation
-Use Arduino IDE, ESP32, Huge App 3MB / 1MB Spiffs / No OTA.

 # Development
 Development took place on Ubuntu Linux on Intel CPU, Ardunio IDE 1.8.15, Emacs 36.3, git and GitHub.
 Some initial algorithm development was done in Python, Processing (Java), and C before final Arduino C++ coding began.
 Data analysis was done in Python.

+# Compilation
+Use Arduino IDE, ESP32, Huge App 3MB / 1MB Spiffs / No OTA.

 # Project History
 Aside from the commentary above, the code history back to my last editing hacks testing out the Arduino BLE Scanner example code, is best summarizzzed here: https://github.com/leighklotz/blatano/pulls?q=is%3Apr

 # References

 These references consist of a near record of my browsing history during this project, plus a few select links.

 - [Scuttle Blatano](https://scuttle.klotz.me/search/all/Blatano)
 - [Arduino](https://arduino.cc)